Counting Hamilton cycles in product graphs

 increase exponentially with the number of points.

-A report on Hamilton cycles
+A report on Hamiltonian cycles

 When I showed these results to Frits Göbel, my graph-theory teacher,